 Brief History of the Little Paper Family

-More generally, the LPF is usually defined as the group of those newspapers and magazines published by the various state residential schools for the deaf and written and edited mostly or entirely by deaf persons.
+The LPF is usually defined as the group of those newspapers and magazines published by the state residential schools for the deaf and written and edited mostly or entirely by deaf persons.
 Although not formally part of the LPF Editorial Association, some national or regional deaf periodicals not affiliated with a school, such as the Deaf-Mutes' Journal or the original Silent Worker, are also usually considered part of the LPF.

 The LPF began with the first residential school periodical that appeared in 1849, and went through a "golden age" during the rest of the 19th Century and into the first part of the 20th Century, up through about World War II.
 The LPF is important as a historical record of deaf people and deaf culture during that period.
 Periodicals that started after World War II are not considered part of the traditional LPF, though descendents of some LPF publications are still being published today.